 Big Goose and I also suggest (nay, urge!) that you ponder practical ways to address the clutching hands of habit, health issues, any needs and/or expectations not your own, this month's crisis and/or crises, etc. Meanwhile, though, three cheers and a parade if you're looking closely at your Own wants and needs.
 You could be taking the first steps of a great "trip."

-So, two votes: Keep taking those steps to see where they lead you; remember to have some laughs along the way.
-And may Yoda and "the Force" be with you as you go! ;-)
+So, two votes: keep taking those steps to see where they lead you, and remember to have some laughs along the way.
+Meanwhile, may Yoda and "the Force" be with you as you go! ;-)